gmr/helper/README.md

                 level: ERROR
                 propagate: true

 Any configuration key under Application is available to you via the Controller._get_config method.

-### Example
+### Accessing Configuration

-The following example assumes it is being called from your extended Controller and wants the variable "wake_interval" from the configuration.
+The following snippet grabs the Application -> wake_interval value and assumes you would be calling self._get_config from your extended Controller.

     wake_interval = self._get_config('wake_interval')

+## Adding command line options

+If you would like to add additional command-line options, create a method that will receive one argument, parser.
+The parser is the OptionParser instance and you can add OptionParser options like you normally would.
+The command line options and arguments are accessible as attributes in the Controller: Controller._options and Controller._arguments.

+    def setup_options(parser):
+        """Called by the clihelper._cli_options method if passed to the Controller.run method.

+        """
+        parser.add_option("-d", "--delete",
+                          action="store_true",
+                          dest="delete",
+                          default=False,
+                          help="Delete all production data")

+    def main():
+        """Invoked by a script created by setup tools.""" clihelper.setup('myapp', 'myapp does stuff', '1.0.0')
+        clihelper.run(MyController, setup_options)

 ## Requirements